jrh-dev/Advent-of-Code-2022/README.md

 # Advent Of Code 2022 - Solutions
 [Advent of Code](https://adventofcode.com/) is a series of programming puzzles released in December each year that can be solved in any programming language.
 Correctly solving all of the puzzles earns 50 stars.

-This year I am aimingaimingaimingaimingaimingaimingaimingaimingaimingaimingaimingaimingaimingaimingaimingaiming to write solutions in R and python.
+This year I am aiming to write solutions in R and python.

 ## R
 I'm utilising my new favourite framework, the [***box***](https://github.com/klmr/box) package, to structure my R code.
 Modules for solving each puzzle reside within the `R` directory and the `main.r` script is ran to generate the answers for each day.